 Quote p.
 666 “Anoxia and increased vagal tone caused by the drug was postulated as the etiologic mechanism.” p.
 667 “respiratory depression produced by methadone”

-Response: ‘Anoxia’ means stopped breathing adequately.
-Less than 1.5 liters of air every five seconds for an adult you are dying hypoxia.
+Response: ‘Anoxia’ means sever hypoxia organ and cell death.
+Less than 0.5 liters of air every five seconds for an adult you are dying hypoxia.

 75. Labi M. Paroxysmal atrial fibrillation in heroin intoxication.
 Ann Intern Med.
 1969;71:951–959.